 This will allow you to remove all changesets that are descendants of a specified revision (in this case, the one with the binary files).

-NOTE: This will remove all work done on that repository since the binary files are committed.
+NOTE: This will remove all work done on that repository since the binary files were committed.
 You will have to re-apply any changes and re-commit them.
 If you go this route, the recommendation is to do it on a fresh clone of the repository instead of the current working repository.